szweibel/workshops/python.md

 # Conditionals

 Conditionals allow programs to change their behavior based on whether some statement is true or false.
-Let's try this out by writing a script that will give different outputs (consisting of book titles) based on the specified field of study.
-Type the following into the code editor below:
+Let's try this out by writing a script that will give different outputs (book titles) based on a specified field of study.
+Type the following into the code editor:

 ```python
 field = "Media Studies"